 “Even those pushing the drugs admit that they can fail, meaning that women can face infection and other complications if not examined, which is not possible in this on-line business model.
 Risking women’s lives to make a political point and a quick profit makes no sense, and we sadly anticipate horror stories when inevitably something goes wrong.
 Any effort to quietly distribute these dangerous drugs will be met with vocal opposition because the risks to women and children are so great.

 “And for those engaged with the #MeToo movement consider that these dangerous drugs have also been used by abusers to end wanted pregnancy, something that this distribution model would make even easier.
 Women deserve better.”

-The FDA reports that such drug-induced abortions have lead to cases of extreme bleeding, infection and incomplete abortions requiring a surgery, and even to the deaths of women.
-And that is before we add in the emotional experience of waiting alone in a bathroom to see the preborn infant pass into a toilet.
+The FDA reports that such drug-induced abortions have led to cases of extreme bleeding, infection and incomplete abortions requiring a surgery, and even to the deaths of women.
+And that is before we add in the emotional experience of waiting alone in a bathroom to see the preborn child pass into a toilet.
 To learn more about the chemical abortion experience, visit here to watch a video from Marie Stettler, a pro-life nurse, talking about the dangers of RU-486.